krisvanrens/nexus-lang/README.md

 The Nexus programming language.

-Nexus is a language for describing component network descriptions.
+Nexus is a programming language for describing component network descriptions.
 Aside a simple base of common general-purpose primitives/control flow/etc. it offers native integration for building a network of components, connecting in-/outputs and setting component properties.
+The goal of Nexus is to strike a balance between a full-fledged programming language and a declarative network description language.

+Nexus is meant to drive another component-network-oriented network system through its API, using the Nexus network description as input.

 The syntax and most semantics of Nexus are loosely modeled after that of the [Rust programming language](https://github.com/rust-lang/rust).

-Nexus is meant to drive another component-network-oriented network system through its API, using the Nexus network description as input.

 **NOTE**: This project is still very much under construction -- anything might change!